-Are Subprime Mortgages Making a Comeback in 2015?
+Are Subprime Mortgages Coming Back in 2020?

-Many consumers are good borrowers that do not fit into a perfect box so non-prime mortgage loans become very appealing when subprime mortgage lenders get the flexibility they need from the banks to loosen lending standards.
+Many consumers are good borrowers that do not fit into a perfect box so non-prime mortgage loans become very appealing when subprime mortgage lenders get the flexibility, they need from the banks to loosen lending standards.
 The mortgage industry is one that gets a lot of different opinions thrown at it, and some of them are based on inaccurate assumptions.
-These misconceptions may be well-intentioned, but aren't always that well informed.
+These misconceptions may be well-intentioned but aren't always that well informed.
 A perfect example is with subprime mortgages.
 It's true that subprime mortgages did indeed contribute a lot to the housing bubble burst of the early 2000s, that doesn't mean that they're the evil demons of the mortgage world some would believe.